 Written by Christian Bettstetter and Petra Mazdin.
 Photo by Michał Barciś.

-The nightsky over the Austrian city of Linz was spectacularly illuminated one evening in September 2012, when the Ars Electronica Futurelab launched almost fifty light-equipped quadcopers to fly in formation.
-Probably for the first time in history did they realize what is nowadays called a drone display and has become a novel form of art and entertainment.
+The night sky over the Austrian city of Linz was spectacularly illuminated one evening in September 2012, when the Ars Electronica Futurelab launched almost fifty light-equipped quadcopters to fly in formation.
+Probably for the first time in history, they realized what is nowadays called a drone display and has become a novel form of art and entertainment.
 To highlight major events, such as the Olympic Games and the Super Bowl, professional light shows comprising several hundred drones are staged.
-Companies like Intel and Ehang offer them at prices in excess of $100,000.
+Companies like Intel and Ehang offer them at prices above $100,000.

 The way how to coordinate drones in space and time is a key technical task in these shows.
 It is handled by path planning algorithms, which compute the locations required for each drone during the entire performance.
 Most drone shows are precomputed, which means all entities follow given paths that cannot change during the flight.
 Such offline planning is sufficient under static conditions but is inappropriate for applications in which drones must navigate in unknown or changing environments.
 Even wind is problematic when using precomputed flight paths and may lead to uncoordinated movements.
 These dynamic scenarios call for a different approach in which drones are not preprogrammed but compute their flight paths in real-time in order to adapt to changes in the environment and within the system itself.